|Nutritional Guidelines (per serving)|

 Given shishamo is such a small fish (those sold in the market average about seven inches in length), it’s thin soft bones and head is typically consumed together with the caviar and rest of the fish, including the tail!
 When the fish is grilled well, you’ll find the head and tail become crunchy and crisp, and it’s actually quite enjoyable.
 Although the entire fish can be consumed, this fish might not be for everyone, but as the saying goes, “don't knock it ’til you try it!”
 By far, shishamo is one of our favorite fish to cook and enjoy.

-- Grated daikon (Japanese radish)
+1/4 cup grated daikon (Japanese radish)

 Rinse shishamo gently with water.
 Pat dry with a paper towel.
 If it’s frozen, thaw the fish first, prior to grilling.

 Over medium-high heat, gently grill fish on each side about 4 to 5 minutes until browned.
 If you prefer the skin of the fish to be more on the crisp side, grill a few minutes longer to taste.
 When turning the fish over, be very careful as the fish are delicate and can easily break apart.
 The skin of the fish is also very thin and if it happens to break open slightly when cooking, it’s natural, and there’s no need to worry.

 Divide shishamo between two plates.
 Serve with the grated daikon and soy sauce.

 - Serve shishamo with grated Japanese daikon radish, soy sauce, steamed rice, miso soup and an easy spinach ohitashi salad for an elegant (and easy) Japanese meal.

 - Shishamo is readily available for sale in Japanese markets and other Asian grocery stores and can be found in the refrigerated or frozen section of the market.